 Public Safety Committee

-The Public Safety Committee is an ad-hoc committee that aims to ensure Queen Anne is a safe place to live and work.
-It focuses on three pillars: crime/security, fire/resuce, and emergency preparedness.
+The Public Safety Committee strives to help make Queen Anne a safe place to live and work.
+It focuses on three area: crime & security, fire & resuce, and emergency preparedness.

 Public safety resources

 Crime & Security

 Report all emergencies by calling 9-1-1.

 The Seattle Police Department Portal contains useful information, including how to file crime reports, suspicious activities, missing persons, links to Maps of recent Police Reports and recent 911 Incident Responses.

 Also find information about the Block Watch program on this site.

 Information on Washington State law enforcement, including crime statistics, sex offender information, and victim information can be accessed through the website of the Washington Association of Sheriffs & Police Chiefs.

 There are many resources to assist residents and businesses in being prepared for emergencies: